 Environment plug-in for Autodesk Revit supports older versions of Revit such as 2016 but officially supports Revit 2020 and over.
 Some of the features may not work properly in the older versions.

 Below is a short presentation of some of the features.
-You can check out the full list of features here.
+You can check out the full list of features in the User Guide.

 This function divides an existing wall into several separate wall sections and determines the corresponding top and base offset values for each section according to the slope of the reference surfaces.